eclipse-cyclonedds/cyclonedds-python/docs/manual/tools.rst

 ``cyclonedds ls``
 -----------------

+The ``ls`` subcommand shows the entities and their QoS settings in your DDS system.

 .. image:: static/images/cyclonedds-ls-help.svg
     :alt: ``cyclonedds ls --help``

-The ``ls`` subcommand shows you the entities in your DDS system and their QoS settings.
-For example, here is the output when running the ``Vehicle`` example from this repo in the background:
+The following screen shows the output from ``cyclonedds ls``, while running the Python ``Vehicle`` example in the background:

 .. image:: static/images/cyclonedds-ls-demo.svg
     :alt: ``cyclonedds ls --suppress-progress-bar --force-color-mode``

 ``cyclonedds ps``
 -----------------

+The ``ps`` subcommand lists the applications in your DDS system.
+Note: This depends on 'Participant Properties', which are known as "QoS properties" for DDS participants (merged into CycloneDDS version 0.10.0).

 .. image:: static/images/cyclonedds-ps-help.svg
     :alt: ``cyclonedds ps --help``

-The ``ps`` subcommand shows you the applications in your DDS system.
-Note that this depends on so called 'Participant Properties', tactfully named QoS properties in DDS participants.
-These were merged into CycloneDDS for version 0.10.0.
-Here is an example of the output when running the ``Vehicle`` example from this repo in the background on a single host:
+The following screen shows the output from ``cyclonedds ps``, while running the Python ``Vehicle`` example in the background:

 .. image:: static/images/cyclonedds-ps-demo.svg
     :alt: ``cyclonedds ps --suppress-progress-bar --force-color-mode``

 ``cyclonedds typeof``
 ---------------------

+The ``typeof`` subcommand shows the type(s) of a topic in your system.

+For XTypes, it is possible to have more than one type for each topic that exists, while maintaining compatability.
+The types are represented in IDL.
+For information on the XTypes specification, refer to: :ref:`https://www.omg.org/spec/DDS-XTypes/`_.

 .. image:: static/images/cyclonedds-typeof-help.svg
     :alt: ``cyclonedds typeof --help``

-The ``typeof`` subcommand shows you the type(s) of a topic in your system.
-With XTypes it can happen that more than one type for each topic exists and that they are still compatible.
-The types are represented in IDL.
-Here is an example of the output when running the ``Vehicle`` example:
+The following example screen shows the output from the ``Vehicle`` example:

 .. image:: static/images/cyclonedds-typeof-demo.svg
     :alt: ``cyclonedds typeof Vehicle --suppress-progress-bar --force-color-mode``